safekit-labs/i18n/docs/json-to-ts-codegen.md

 ## Validation and Error Handling

-The `generateTypes` function includes comprehensive validation:
+The `jsonToTs` function includes comprehensive validation:

 - **Structure consistency** - Ensures all translation files have the same keys
 - **Data type validation** - Only allows string values in translations